 You must submit your slides by the Saturday before the event, otherwise your contribution cannot be incorporated into the overall slide deck.

 You are responsible for ensuring that your slides do not violate any copyrights.

 How do I provide a link or get contact information?

-If you want to put a link on your slides, be aware that the audience will not be able to click on it when it gets displayed during the Zoom-Case.
-To provide that link in an actionable form to the attendees, copy the link into the Chat where the audience can access it and copy it for further use as they want.
+If you want to provide a link, be aware that the audience will not be able to click on it if is is on a slide that is displayed during the Zoom-Case.
+To provide that link to the attendees in an actionable form, copy the link into the Chat where the audience can access it, click on it to open your webpage or copy it for further use as they want.

-Be aware that any information written into the chat in a breakout room will be lost when the breakout room closes, so you have to copy that chat before the breakout room closes or you leave it.
+Be aware that any information written into the chat in a breakout room will be lost when the breakout room closes, so you have to copy that chat before the breakout room closes or you leave the room.

 So what are the steps leading up to the Climate Project Zoom-Case?

 If you are a current participant, you will receive an e-mail inviting you to present about 3 weeks before the event.

 Please discuss with your mentor if you are going to make use of this opportunity and how you are going to prepare – this is a chance to hone your presentation skills, both visual and oral!

 You must register your interest in presenting on the Monday one week before the event.